-This is our UK Capital Gains Tax Guide (CGT) for UK contracting professionals.
+This is our UK Capital Gains Tax Guide (CGT) for UK contracting professionals who run their own company.
 This guide to Capital Gains Tax is for limited company contractors, small business owners, and individuals who may make a Capital Gain.
 For the layman, what is Capital Gains Tax (UK)?
 In short, CGT is a tax on the gain in value of an asset when you come to sell this.
 Our CGT guide covers the HMRC Capital Gains Tax allowance in 2022/23 and 2023/24 and how this works in practice.
 This contractor Capital Gains guide will also look at how much is Capital Gains Tax (UK) and how to report CGT to the tax office.
 Indeed, the Capital Gains advice in this guide is sufficient for most UK contracting and other individuals who don’t have complex Capital Gains (UK) transactions.

 If we consider when to report Capital Gains Tax, we’ll discover that you report Capital Gains taxes (UK) as part of your Self-Assessment Tax Return.
 What’s more, you also have to report and pay Capital Gains Tax on UK property disposals separately too (we cover this later on).
 The latest Self Assessment (SA) Tax Return covers the year to 5 April 2023 and is due with HMRC by 31 January 2024.
 Likewise, the next SA Return will cover the year to 5 April 2024 and will be due with HMRC by 31 January 2025.